MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-domain-dominance.md

 ### Malicious Replication

 Malicious replication allows an attacker to replicate user information using Domain Admin (or equivalent) credentials.
 Malicious replication essentially allows an attacker to remotely harvest a credential.
-Obviously, the most critical account to attempt to harvest is "krbtgt" as it the master key used to sign all Kerberos tickets.
+Obviously, the most critical account to attempt to harvest is "krbtgt" as it's the master key used to sign all Kerberos tickets.

 The two major hacking tool sets that allow attackers to attempt malicious replication are **Mimikatz**, and Core Security’s **Impacket**.